Amjad Adaileh

 Amjad Adaileh MVO (امجد عودة العضايلة) is a Jordanian politician specialising in news media and communications.
-He is the current Ambassador of Jordan to Egypt.
-Born in 1962 in Kerak, south of Jordan, where he finished High School.
+He is the current Ambassador of the Hashemite Kingdom of Jordan to the Arab Republic of Egypt and Permanent Representative of Jordan to the League of Arab States.
+Born in 1962 in Kerak, southern region of Jordan.

 Education and career

 Adaileh graduated from Yarmouk University in 1984 with a B.A.
 Media Editing and Production.
 He started his career working for the Ministry of Information in 1987.
 He soon moved to working for the Royal Hashemite Court's Department of Public Relations in 1992.

 At the Court, Adaileh served as the director of Arabic Media (2000–2006) and the director general of Media and Communications (2006–2008).
 He was appointed in February 2011 as the media and communications advisor to King Abdullah II of Jordan.

 On 25 September 2007 Adaileh was promoted to the rank of minister in the Royal Hashemite Court by royal decree.

 In 2012, Adalieh was appointed as the ambassador of Jordan to Turkey and as an unresidenced ambassador to Macedonia and Turkmenistan.
 In 2017, Adaileh was appointed as the ambassador of Jordan to Russia.

-In 2019, Adaileh was appointed as the Jordanian Minister of State for Media Affairs.
+In 2019, Adaileh was appointed as the minister of state for media affairs.

 In November 2020, Adaileh was appointed Ambassador of Jordan to Egypt.

 Family

-Amjad Adaileh is married and has 4 children, 2 girls and 2 boys (Nadine, Ghassan, Mohammad and Raya).
+Amjad Adaileh is married and has 4 children, 2 girls and 2 boys (Nadine, Ghassan, Raya and Mohammad).